google.com, pub-6045402682023866, DIRECT, f08c47fec0942fa0

 When the police officer had opened the window, it was the first time Blanche Monnier had seen the sun in over two decades.
 She had been kept completely naked and chained to her bed since the time of her mysterious “disappearance” 25 years earlier.
 Unable to even get up to relieve herself, the now-middle-aged woman was covered in her own filth and surrounded by the vermin that had been lured in by the rotting scraps.

 The horrified policemen were so overwhelmed by the smell of filth and decay that they were unable to stay in the room more than a few minutes: Blanche had been there for twenty-five years.
-She was immediately taken to a hospital while her mother and brother were placed under arrest.
+Blanche was immediately removed from the home and taken to a hospital, where she began a slow recovery process.

-Hospital staff reported that although Blanche was horrendously malnourished (she weighed only 55 pounds when she was rescued), she was quite lucid and remarked “how lovely it is” was to breathe fresh air again.
-Slowly, her whole sad story began to emerge.
+Hospital staff noted that despite her severe malnutrition—she weighed only 55 pounds when rescued—Blanche was quite lucid.
+She remarked on "how lovely it is" to breathe fresh air again.
+Gradually, the full extent of her tragic story came to light.

 A June 9, 1901 New York Times article put it like this: